Multimodal Chain-of-Thought Reasoning in Language Models: Challenge of Multimodal-CoT

 \subsection{Multimodality Contributes to Effective Rationales}

 We speculate that such a phenomenon of hallucination is due to a lack of necessary vision contexts for performing effective Multimodal-CoT.
-To inject vision information, a simple way is to transform the paired image into a caption \citep{lu2022learn} and then append the caption in the input of both stages.
-However, as shown in Table \ref{tab:pre_decoupled}, using captions only yields marginal performance gains ($\uparrow$0.59\%).
+To inject vision information, a simple way is to transform the image into a caption \citep{lu2022learn} and then append the caption in the input of both stages.

+However, as shown in Table \ref{tab:pre_decoupled}, using captions only yields marginal performance gains ($\uparrow$0.80\%).
 Then, we explore an advanced technique by incorporating vision features into the language model.
-Concretely, we feed the paired image to the DETR model \citep{carion2020end} to extract vision features.
-Then we fuse the vision features with the encoded language representations before feeding to the decoder (more details will be presented in Section \ref{sec:mm_cot}).
-Interestingly, with vision features, the RougeL score of the rationale generation has boosted to 96.97\% (QCM$\rightarrow$R), which correspondingly contributes to better answer accuracy of 84.91\% (QCMR$\rightarrow$A).
-With those effective rationales, the phenomenon of hallucination is mitigated --- 62.5\% hallucination mistakes in Section \ref{sec:misleading} have been corrected (Figure \ref{fig_bar}(b)), as an example shown in Figure \ref{fig_pre_case1} (right part).\footnote{The left mistakes are mainly about map understanding, which requires more advanced vision features.
-We will discuss them in Section \ref{sec:case_studies}.} The analysis so far compellingly shows that vision features are indeed beneficial for generating effective rationales and contributing to accurate answer inference. {As the two-stage method (QCMR$\rightarrow$A) in Table \ref{tab:pre_decoupled} achieves better performance than all the {one-stage} method in Table \ref{tab:pre_position}, we choose the two-stage method in our Multimodal-CoT framework.}
+Concretely, we feed the image to the ViT model \citep{dosovitskiy2021image} to extract vision features.
+Then we fuse the vision features with the encoded language representations before feeding the decoder (more details will be presented in Section \ref{sec:mm_cot}).
+Interestingly, with vision features, the RougeL score of the rationale generation has boosted to 93.46\% (QCM$\rightarrow$R), which correspondingly contributes to better answer accuracy of 85.31\% (QCMR$\rightarrow$A).

+With those effective rationales, the phenomenon of hallucination is mitigated --- 60.7\% hallucination mistakes in Section \ref{sec:misleading} have been corrected (Figure \ref{fig_bar}(b)), as an example shown in Figure \ref{fig_pre_case1} (right part).\footnote{The left mistakes are mainly about map understanding, requiring extra commonsense signals (Section \ref{sec:case_studies}).} The analysis so far compellingly shows that vision features are indeed beneficial for generating effective rationales and contributing to accurate answer inference. {As the two-stage method achieves better performance than {one-stage} methods, we choose the two-stage method in our Multimodal-CoT framework.}